avramare/joke-teller/README.md

 Joke Teller
 -----------------------------------------------------------------------------
 Simple web application that fetches random jokes from a Joke API and uses the VoiceRSS Text-to-Speech API to read them aloud.
-This project demonstrates how to integrate third-party APIs to create an interactive and entertaining user experience.

 Features
 -----------------------------------------------------------------------------